Ivo-Balbaert/The_Way_to_Jai/8_Structuring_the_code_of_a_project/8_Structuring_the_code_of_a_project.md

 # Chapter 8 – Structuring code

-In § 3.2.2 we saw how we can import a module in our project by using #import.
+In § 3.2.2 we saw how we can import a module in our project by using `#import`.
 When an identifier for a type, variable or procedure is encountered while compiling, the compiler first looks in the current source file.
 Then it searches the imported modules (if any, see § 8.1), and it also searches the loaded files (see § 8.2)

 ## 8.1 Structuring modules